Mokshda13/Neural-Network-model-to-predict-Diabetes/README.md

  def __sigmoid_derivative(self, x):
         return x*(1 - x)
  ```
 Train the neural network by backpropagation in which the weights are repeatedly adjusted to minimize the difference between actual output and desired output.
  ```ruby
  def train(self, training_set_inputs, training_set_outputs, number_of_training_iterations):
         for iteration in range(number_of_training_iterations):
  ```
- Pass the traiig set through neural network:
+ Pass the training set through neural network:
  ```ruby
  output_from_layer_1, output_from_layer_2 = self.think(training_set_inputs)
  ```
 Calculate the error for output layer by taking the difference between actual and desired output and define the derivative of the sigmoid function
  ```ruby
  layer2_error = training_set_outputs - output_from_layer_2
  layer2_delta = layer2_error * self.__sigmoid_derivative(output_from_layer_2)
  ```
 Calculate the error for layer 1.By analyzing the value of weights in layer 1,the contribution of layer 1 to the error i layer 2 is found
  ```ruby
   layer1_error = layer2_delta.dot(self.layer2.synaptic_weights.T)
   layer1_delta = layer1_error * self.__sigmoid_derivative(output_from_layer_1)